-The consultation – judgement
+The consultation – my haircut social anxiety

-Still, my stylist stares at me in disgust.
-Moments of judgement grimacing her face quickens to delight at realising I’m the perfect candidate for selling.
-In a hurry she rushes and grabs a mixture of products my “really dry” hair needs.
+My stylist stares at me in disgust.
+The judgement on her face soon turns to delight, realising I’m the perfect candidate for selling.
+In a hurry she rushes and grabs a mix of products my “really dry” hair needs.
 I’ve tried each one, though I know she wouldn’t believe me.
-“The girl with skanky hair has supposedly bought every luxury treatment we offer”.
+She’d think: “This girl with horrid hair couldn’t have bought every luxury treatment we offer”.

 Hate getting my haircut – where do you look?

 There’re mirrors everywhere!
 Once my stylist washed my hair, she sat me down at the ‘hair cutting area’.
 I see myself in bad light with wet tresses glued back.
 I’m enticed to analyse myself: “where has my concealer gone; why do my eye circles resemble a raccoon’s?”
 Me and my stylist discussed social media and fast-fashion; she effortlessly multi-tasked scissors and conversation.

 When three-quarters of my hair felt dry from blow-drying, my stylist brought forward my improved newly-cut hair.
 I did my best to show enthusiasm, repeating my favourite line: “wow, you can see such a difference”.
 As the heat turned off, I silently sighed at the process ending.
 Jacket back on and purse in hand, I’m asked whether to re-book.
 I politely said I’d do so online, knowing my stylist was listening to my response.

 I left and rushed home to re-style – why do hairdressers love drying hair flat?
 Requesting a simple cut means it’s rare to face disappointment.
 As a child, I’d leave Toni & Guy pretending to love my hair, waiting at least 30 minutes before telling my dad how awful it was.
 He’d say “let’s go back” and I’d be too ashamed, begging him not to worry.